PsyTeachR/ads-v1/docs/02-reports.md

 In your <code class='path'>02-reports</code> directory, create a new folder named <code class='path'>data</code>, then, [download a copy of the sales data file](https://psyteachr.github.io/ads-v1/data/sales_data_sample.csv) and save it in this new subdirectory.
 :::

-To load in data from a local file, again we can use the `read_csv()` function but this time rather than specifying a url, we simply give it the subdirectory and file name.
+To load in data from a local file, again we can use the `read_csv()` function but this time rather than specifying a url, give it the subdirectory and file name.

 ```r